Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: CONCLUSIONS

 \section{CONCLUSIONS}

-This study outlines the long-duration response of thickly-tamped targets to thermomechanical excitation by an intense x-ray pulse, similar to those produced by current generation free electron lasers.
-Going beyond the early dynamic evolution of electrons and lattices in typical isochoric heating, our study examines the principal thermal and mechanical evolution that follows these relatively faster processes.
+This study describes the thermo-mechanical response of macroscale targets subjected to irradiation by intense, brief x-ray pulses, similar to those now produced by the current generation of x-ray free electron lasers.
+These targets use thick, light-element tamper or anvil layers, which are transparent at hard x-ray energies, to confine a thin target assembly, comprising one or more layers which may be strongly absorbing to x-ray radiation.
+The thermal and mechanical evolution of the x-ray heated target after the rapid deposition of heat is treated using finite-element and radiation-hydrodynamics calculations.
+We find that conventional hydrodynamics, classical diffusive heat transfer, and equilibrium thermodynamics can accurately treat the principal thermo-mechanical phenomena for the length and time scales characteristic of such large targets.

-Conditions achieved at the most extreme temperatures fall within the regime of warm dense matter, i.e. conditions near solid density and temperatures exceeding several eV where ratios of Coulomb interaction energy to thermal kinetic energy $\Gamma$ (the coupling parameter) and of Fermi energy to thermal energy $\Theta$ (the degeneracy parameter) approach unity.
-That these conditions could be sustained for up to microsecond timescales offers a potential way to study properties of warm dense matter under total thermodynamic equilibrium conditions, on timescales exceeding those of modern laser-driven shock experiments as well as traditional isochoric heating experiments.
-Pre-compression and tamping by thick anvils can enable further exploration of novel regimes of density, temperature, and timescale in warm dense matter.
+Conditions achieved in the most extreme experiments simulated fall within the regime of warm dense matter, i.e. conditions near or above solid density and temperatures exceeding several eV, where ratios of Coulomb interaction energy to thermal kinetic energy $\Gamma$ (the coupling parameter) and of Fermi energy to thermal energy $\Theta$ (the degeneracy parameter) approach unity.
+That these conditions could be sustained for up to microsecond timescales using suitable target configurations offers a potential way to study properties of warm dense matter under total thermodynamic equilibrium conditions, on timescales exceeding those of modern experiments that use laser-driven shock waves or unconfined isochoric heating.
+Using thick tampers to apply initial pressure on samples and taking advantage of serial irradiation can enable further exploration of novel regimes of density, temperature, and timescale in warm dense matter.
+Target survival over one or more exposures is controlled by targets' potential resistance to temperatures on the order of an eV (thousands of degrees Kelvin), mechanical stress close to one million atmospheres (100 GPa), and radiation levels close to damage thresholds, all found to be survivable depending on target design.